SmartWool Merino 250 Crew

 We've never seen a base layer quite like this, well, because there's never been one.
 Patagonia's innovative technology with their new Capilene Air leaps into the future of what first layers are capable of, and we're singing their praises.
 The softness and next-to-skin comfort are unparalleled, the mobility and seamless design are unbeatable, and the coziness factor is rivaled only by the SmartWool Merino 250 Crew.
 We want to live in it, to fall and love, and grow old in it.
 Layered within a system, it provides warmth for the deepest reaches of winter but the nearly see-through material breathes like a marathon running monk.

 The glaring thorns in the side of this high performing and versatile base layer come in the form of price and durability.
-At $129, it is by far the most expensive layer we tested.
+It is by far the most expensive layer we tested.
 This top is simply not built to be dragged up chimneys and through slot canyons, its abrasion resistance is sad at best.
-Cost versus durability makes this a tough top to justify with other great models out there for much less $$ and significantly higher strength.
+Cost versus durability makes this a tough top to justify with other great models out there for much less money and significantly higher strength.
 We hope Patagonia improves the longevity of the Capilene Air which would make it next level.

 Read review: Patagonia Capilene Air